Iryū

-It was adapted into a live action series, which was broadcast for three seasons between April 2006 and December 2010.
+It was adapted into a live action series, which was broadcast between April and June 2006 and was followed up by three sequels in 2007, 2010, and 2014.

 In 2005, the manga won the 50th Shogakukan Manga Award in the general category.

 Plot

 Ryūtarou Asada is a prodigal surgeon who was exiled from the medical field.
 He is recruited by Akira Katō, an assistant professor, who wishes to use his skills to complete her thesis on the Batista procedure to promote herself politically in order to change the corruption in the Japanese medical system.
 Ryūtarou accepts and begins by recruiting a team skilled enough for the surgery.